 State and local law place monetary limits on the value of gifts an officer or employee may accept in a calendar year.
-(Political Reform Act, Gov't Code § 89503, C&GC Code §§ 3.1-101 and 3.216).)
+(Political Reform Act, Gov't Code § 89503, C&GC Code §§ 3.1-101 and 3.216.)
 This section imposes additional limits by prohibiting an officer or employee from accepting any gift that is given in exchange for doing the officer's or employee's City job.
-Nothing in this section shall exempt any officer or employee from complying with more restrictive policies of the Department regarding the acceptance of any gift given in exchange for doing the officer's or employee's City job.